Natural Antacids & Heartburn Remedies that Work

 Lifestyle Modifications for Heartburn Relief

-- Here’s a quick and easy heartburn-reducing trick that a patient shared with me: Raise the head of your bed a few inches so your feet are lower than your head while sleeping.
+- Here’s a quick and easy heartburn-reducing trick: Raise the head of your bed a few inches so your feet are lower than your head while sleeping.
 You can do this with a specially designed pillow, or you may need a handyman to install a small “platform” that raises the top of your bed a few inches.
 According to patients who have tried this, it works instantly.
 Just keeping your head elevated prevents stomach acid from slipping through the LES while you’re lying down.

 - Losing a few pounds – or more – can reduce LES dysfunction and ease heartburn symptoms.

 - Stop eating three to four hours before bedtime.
 Going to sleep with a full stomach makes heartburn more likely, so skip the late night snacks.
-If you’re thirsty, try drinking a cup of warm water.
+If you’re hungry, try drinking a cup of warm water.
+Often times, hunger is mistaken for thirst.

 - Consider the possibility of a food allergy or sensitivity.
 Typically, foods that cause heartburn tend to be fatty (like meat and dairy), spicy, or acidic (like citrus juices).
 However, many patients find their own “problem foods” by keeping track of what they eat.
 Just record meals and snacks in a small notebook and mark days when heartburn occurs.
 If you notice a pattern, such as heartburn following eating chocolate for example, then you know to go easy on that particular food.